TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 Load A Immediate is a two-byte instruction.
 The A register is loaded with the value of the second instruction byte.

-**Marker 1**: the falling edge of CLK sets the Step Counter (SC) to _T0_.
-This step asserts the Read PC and Write MAR signals to get the address of the next instruction.
+**Marker 1**: the falling edge of CLK sets the Step Counter (SC) to _T0_, setting up the loading of the MAR from the PC.
+The _T0_ step asserts the Read PC and Write MAR signals to get the address of the next instruction.
 The PC Increment (PI) signal is also asserted.
 At this point, the Program Counter (PC) contents are read onto the bus.

-**Marker 2**: the rising edge of the clock causes the PC value on the bus to be written into the Memory Address Register (MAR).
+**Marker 2**: the rising edge of the clock executes the _T0_ step, causing the PC value on the bus to be written into the Memory Address Register (MAR).
 The PC is also incremented.

 **Marker 3**: the falling CLK edge increments the Step Counter to enter step _T1_.
 This asserts the Read RAM and Write IR signals.
 At this point, the RAM contents at the MAR address are read onto the bus.